-In order to look at management practices across different types of schools, we classify regular government schools, autonomous government schools and private schools based on two main characteristics: their source of funding and their degree of autonomy (in establishing the curriculum content, selecting teachers, and admitting pupils).
-Regular government schools receive full funding from the government (national or local level) and follow governmentand then periodically through-out the project (to avoid any interviewers scoring drifting over time).
+In order to look at management practices across different types of schools, we classify regular government schools, autonomous government schools and private schools based on two main characteristics: their source of funding and their degree of autonomy in establishing the curriculum content, selecting teachers, and admitting pupils.
+Regular government schools receive full funding from the government (national or local level) and follow government-wide rules and regulations with little or no autonomy in these three areas.

-11 During these calibration exercises, the whole team listened to both created role-play interviews and actual live interviews (in English) then subsequently compared scores.
-Any differences in scoring were discussed to ensure a common interpretation of the scoring grid.
-These calibration sessions were run intensively at the beginning wide rules and regulations with little or no autonomy in these three areas.
 Private schools receive solely private funding (they may be for-profit or not-for-profit) and follow school-specific charters, having full autonomy over all three areas mentioned above.
-Autonomous government schools receive most of their funding from the government but have more autonomy to follow school-specific charters on curriculum, teacher selection and (sometimes) limited pupil selection.12
+Autonomous government schools receive most of their funding from the government but have more autonomy to follow school-specific charters on curriculum, teacher selection and (sometimes) limited pupil selection.15